materialsvirtuallab/nano266/README.md

 # Acknowledgments

-Some of the materials are inspired by and adapted from MIT Course 3.320:
-Atomistic Computer Modeling of Materials taught by Prof Gerbrand Ceder and Nicola Marzari.
+Some of the materials are inspired by and adapted from excellent MIT Course 3.320: Atomistic Computer Modeling of Materials taught by Professors Gerbrand Ceder and Nicola Marzari.
 Those materials are available on MIT Open Courseware.

 --
 Shyue Ping Ong